 - Now that you are on the Settings page, scroll down till you find the General option.
 Tap on it.

 - Simply tap on the Use Screen Content toggle and switch on the toggle for Use Screenshot.

 - You can now simply swipe from the bottom of the screen or say OK Google to bring out the assistant.

-- Simply go to the app which you wish to take a screenshot.
+- Simply go to the app in which you wish to take a screenshot.
 Invoke the Google Assistant and simply type or say “OK Google, Take a Screenshot”